Skip to main content

 IV.
 Board scrutiny

-Five questions your board should ask before approving a plan.
+Five questions your board must ask before approving a plan.

 Each question opens up themes like ROI, residual risk, the RACI matrix, alternative approaches and future-proofing.